neoforged/.github/primers/1.21.2/index.md

         - `onSectionBecomingNonEmpty` - Updates the section when it has data.
     - `PlayerInfo#setTabListOrder`, `getTabListOrder` - Handles the order of players to cycle through in the player tab.
 - `net.minecraft.client.multiplayer.chat.report.ReportReason#getIncompatibleCategories` - Gets all reasons that cannot be reported for the given type.
+- `net.minecraft.client.player.LocalPlayer#getDropSpamThrottler` - Returns a throttler that determines when the player can drop the next item.
 - `net.minecract.client.renderer`
     - `CloudRenderer` - Handles the rendering and loading of the cloud texture data.
     - `DimensionSpecialEffects#isSunriseOrSunset` - Returns whether the dimension time represents sunrise or sunset in game.